France Is Electing A New President Today

-France is electing a new president on Sunday, with centrist independent Emmanuel Macron the firm favourite in the run-off against the far-right National Front candidate Marine Le Pen.
+France is electing a new president on Sunday, with independent centrist Emmanuel Macron the firm favourite in the run-off against the far-right National Front candidate Marine Le Pen.

 If the polls are right, as they were in the first round two weeks ago, 39-year-old Macron will become the country's youngest ever president.
 Louis-Napoléon Bonaparte was a year older when elected in 1848.